TaitoUnited/taito-cli/docs/tutorial/f-certificates.md

-## APPENDIX C: SSL/TLS certificates
+## APPENDIX D: SSL/TLS certificates

 Production environment uses a domain validated SSL/TLS certificate by default.
 It was acquired from Let's Encrypt when you deployed your application to the production environment the first time, and it will be renewed automatically every 3 months.